Dermatology Clinic

 How to access our services?

-You must have a referral from your physician to book an appointment at the Dermatology Clinic.
+• You must have a referral from your family physician or health care provider to book an appointment.

 About The Program